 with thanks to Alister Scott for his lesson in mindfulness.

-I’m not so smug as to say ‘I told you so’ or had any real clue about timing, but one of the reasons why I’m not surprised about the ‘crash’ and the coming depression is that Kondratiev’s ‘long term cycle’ has always struck a chord with me.
+I’m not so smug as to say ‘I told you so’ or had any real clue about timing, but one of the reasons why I’m not surprised about the ‘crash’ and the coming downturn is that Kondratiev’s ‘long term cycle’ has always struck a chord with me.
 It’s something to do with generations passing and the loss of a collective sense at an unconscious level.
 And it’s not just about money.

 Anyone who is old enough to have had their key life values formed by the direct experience of the ’29 crash & ’30′s depression would now be in their 90′s, or older.
 Most are gone from us.
 And with them we lost that direct intelligence – a body of wisdom.
 The lessons and values which were picked up by the next generation were indirect, and the echoes into the following generation are much diluted.
 And so the same mistakes were made.